wsdfhjxc/kwin-scripts/README.md

 That's no longer true, at least to some extent.
 Please see the section about setting up the panel widget.

-Note: The latest version considered as released is 1.0.
+Note: The latest version considered as released is 1.0 ([view changelog](simple-window-groups/CHANGELOG.md)).

 ### Configuration and usage